 BACH FLOWER REMEDIES Overview Information

-People use Bach flower remedies for conditions such as depression, anxiety, carpal tunnel syndrome, attention deficit-hyperactivity disorder (ADHD), and many others, but there is no good scientific evidence to support these uses.
+People use Bach flower remedies for anxiety, depression, ADHD, pain, and many other conditions, but there is no good scientific evidence to support these uses.

 Possibly Ineffective for: